 - 1. Each.

 - 2. Payment is full compensation for:

 - a.
-The furnishing and installation of all UPC/SC factory terminated fiber connectors and pigtails.
+The furnishing and installation of all fiber optic splice closures.

 b.
 Providing and installing all materials, labor, equipment, and other incidental items necessary to meet the requirements of the contract documents.